harrycresswell/harry/content/drafts/26-03-12-designing-the-morpho-album-artwork/index.md

 This one had promise.

 We’d worked with symmetry before on [Cold Harbour EP](https://dark-sky.bandcamp.com/album/cold-harbour).
 The artwork was based on a photo Matt had taken of [Barrier Block](https://en.wikipedia.org/wiki/Southwyck_House), the brutalist style housing estate in Brixton, South London.
-Exploring symmetry in nature felt like a nice evolution, yet a fun little throwback to 2019, when we created the Cold Harbour artwork.
-And, of course, a subtle way to link the project back to Matt’s earlier work as Dark Sky.
+Exploring symmetry in nature felt like a nice evolution, yet a fun little throwback to 2019, when we created that particular artwork.
+It also gave us a subtle way to link this new project back to Matt’s earlier work as Dark Sky.

 The concept felt like a good fit, so we researched it further.
 Somewhere along the way, this lead us to [Belenois aurota](https://en.wikipedia.org/wiki/Belenois_aurota), a medium-sized butterfly, also known as the Pioneer White.
-Then two large migrating butterflies: [Monarch](https://en.wikipedia.org/wiki/Monarch_butterfly), one of the largest and rarest butterflies seen in here the UK, and [Menelaus Blue Morpho](https://en.wikipedia.org/wiki/Morpho_menelaus), one of the largest butterflies in the world.
+Two large migrating butterflies followed: [Monarch](https://en.wikipedia.org/wiki/Monarch_butterfly), one of the largest and rarest butterflies seen in here the UK, and [Menelaus Blue Morpho](https://en.wikipedia.org/wiki/Morpho_menelaus), one of the largest butterflies in the world.
 While the Pioneer and Monarch would steer the rest of the project visually, the Blue Morpho would eventually lead to the album title itself.

 {{< grid layout="33x3" align_items="center" >}}
 ![A Pioneer White butterfly with its yellow, white and black wings closed, sitting on a leaf.](https://res.cloudinary.com/harrycresswell/image/upload/v1773338328/hc/jaya-shukla-0948Y6YEyt4-unsplash.jpg "The Pioneer White, photo by [Jaya Shukla](https://unsplash.com/photos/a-yellow-and-white-butterfly-sitting-on-a-green-leaf-0948Y6YEyt4)")